Denied-ID/Aero-Docs/README.md

 # Aero-Docs
-Open source documentation for the Aero Engine.
+This repository contains the source code for the developer documentation on the Aero platform.